 I have private communities built around Facebook groups.
 The entire purpose is to help one another, and we have strict rules that these communities are not places for self-promotion.

 I always think about ways that bad actors can abuse a new feature.
-I fully expect pages — eager to improve their following and organic reach — to begin joining as many groups as they can as a way to promote their businesses.
+I fully expect pages — eager to improve their following and organic Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More — to begin joining as many groups as they can as a way to promote their businesses.

 More spam is coming.
 More low-quality group content is coming.
 It’s easy to predict.